Jalen Hurts has become a game manager quarterback. That’s a good thing for the Eagles.

 Hurts has done it before.
 The Eagles believe him to still be capable.
 But in shifting their offense, they are decreasing the percentages of the quarterback potentially harming them.
 The change in run-pass numbers since the bye are staggering.

-In the first four games, the Eagles averaged 36.3 pass attempts to 30 rushes for a 55-45 ratio split.
+In the first four games, the Eagles averaged 36.3 pass plays (including sacks) to 30 rushes for a 55-45 ratio split.
 In the seven games since, they’ve averaged 24.7 passes to 41.3 runs for a 37-63 difference.

-But he was sacked just once on Sunday when he appeared to stare down Brown on a second-quarter third down.
+But he was sacked just once Sunday when he appeared to stare down Brown on a second-quarter third down.
 The Eagles stalled in the red zone and settled for field goals on two of their first three possessions.

 On their fourth drive, though, Hurts had his best spell after Barkley opened the drive with three carries for 28 yards.
-On a critical third down conversion, the quarterback scrambled for 5 yards.
+On a critical third-down conversion, the quarterback scrambled for 5 yards.

 Brown led the Eagles with six catches for 109 yards — with 47 yards coming after the catch.
 He was targeted just seven times, matching his average per game for the season.
 A year ago, the receiver was targeted 9.3 times a game.